citp/privacy-policy-historical/j/jo/joo/joomlapack.net.md

-> *The following text is extracted and transformed from the joomlapack.net privacy policy that was archived on 2010-12-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101220225515id_/http%3A//www.akeebabackup.com/privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the joomlapack.net privacy policy that was archived on 2011-01-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110107060306id_/http%3A//www.joomlapack.net/privacy-policy.html) for the most accurate reproduction.*

 # Privacy Policy

-Thursday, 18 February 2010 11:37
+Thursday, 18 February 2010 11:37  Last Updated on Wednesday, 29 December 2010 16:19

 ### Summary